Raathigesh/dazzle/README.md

 ```

 ## Dazzle me
-Here is a demo.
-Widgets shows fake data but they look damn cool though.
+[Here is a demo.](raathigesh.com/dazzle) Widgets shows fake data though but they look so damn cool (At least for me).

 ###### [Sample is available here.]()